sharikjavid/kotto/README.md

 #### Classes

 Any class can become an agent.
-Just make sure you decorate at least one of its methods with `@ai.use`:
+Just make sure you decorate at least one of its methods with `@use`:

 ```typescript
 class MyAgent {